15 Mobile App Development Trends for 2024

 According to Statista, roughly 3.2 million foldable phones were shipped in 2019.
-This forecast is expected to reach 50 million units by 2022.
-For that growth to happen, 2020 will be a big year for foldables, which means app developers must plan accordingly.
+This forecast is expected to reach 50 million units by 2023.
+This will obviously be a big year for foldables, which means app developers must plan accordingly.

 3. 5G Technology

-The rollout of 5G will have a major impact on 2020 app trends.
-For developers, resellers, and creators, this technology is poised to change the way apps are used and created.
+The rollout of 5G will have a major impact on 2024 app trends.
+For developers, resellers, and creators, this technology is poised to change the way mobile applications are used and created.

 Take a look at the expected growth of 5G smartphone connections over the next four years.